The town that inspired the modern Olympic Games

 You have arrived at a very unique and special place!
 The Shropshire town of Much Wenlock is a quintessentially English town, off the beaten track, but well worth the visit.

 We are pleased to announce that many Much Wenlock businesses are now open or opening soon – see our list below.
 Also please follow our Twitter and Facebook accounts for the latest news and information.
-Stay safe everyone and we look forward to welcoming you back!
+Stay safe everyone and we look forward to seeing you soon

 Old Quarry Cottage, Bourton.
-B&B and Self Catering.
-Opening 8th July.
+B&B and Self Catering OPEN

 Yarchester Barns, bookings from August onwards

 The Gaskell Arms.
 OPEN

 Coates Farm caravan site.
 OPEN

 Ippikin, High St OPEN

 The Wenlock Delicatessen, High St OPEN